-During the pandemic, the use of Near Me in conjunction with the "Language Line" telephone interpretation service and "face to face" language or British Sign Language (BSL) interpreters was a great success; and continues to be.
+During the recent coronavirus crisis, the use of Near Me in conjunction with the "Language Line" telephone interpretation service and "face to face" language or British Sign Language (BSL) interpreters has been a great success.
 Staff have also used "Language Line" to "Call Out" to non-English speaking patients.
 Our increased use of BSL videos on social media has also proved popular with BSL users and will be further expanded.